 - 2. Students are responsible for completing the graduation petition during the next to last semester of each nursing program.
 See SSCC Catalog. - 3.
 Nursing Pinning Ceremony - a.
 The formal and traditional ceremony celebrates the entrance of the graduate nurses to the nursing profession. - b.
 Graduating students receive an official Southern State Community College Nursing Program lapel pin. - c.
 All students must meet each of the requirements of the program to graduate. - d.
 The happenings of the ceremony support and respect the profession of nursing. - e.
 The graduates dress in a white uniform and comply to the content of the Uniform Policy. - f.
-Honor students are recognized during the ceremony. - 4.
+Honor students are recognized during the ceremony. - g.
+The ceremony is conducted in the Edward K. Daniels Auditorium located on Central Campus. - 4.
 Southern State Community College graduation ceremony - a.
 Graduates are encouraged to participate in the college graduation ceremony to celebrate the completion of the certificate or associate degree.
 Students graduating during Fall or Spring Semesters are invited to attend the College graduation ceremony held at the end of Spring Semester. - 5.
 The Certificate of Program Completion will be forwarded to the Ohio Board of Nursing upon the following: - a.
 The components of the curriculum plan are fulfilled. - b.
 Graduation requirements set forth by SSCC are successfully completed. - i.
-See SSCC Catalog - 6.
+See SSCC Catalog - c.
+All fees owed to SSCC are paid. - 6.
 Additional information is provided by the following: - a.
 Student Progression Policy